 - Lack of family involvement

-Long-term abuse of prescription drugs can lead to a host of unpleasant complications that leave virtually no part of an addict’s life unscathed.
-The effects are most notable when people abuse several drugs at once.
+Long-term abuse of prescription drugs can lead to a host of unpleasant complications that affect all aspects of a person’s life.
+The effects are most notable when people use several drugs at once.
 The most common complications of prescription drug abuse include:

 Prescription Painkiller Effects: